Cookies on this website

 Broad areas and topics of interest to SCGC include, but are not limited to:

-Meeting decarbonisation targets requires reducing CO2 emissions from the difficult-to-abate chemical industry.
 Key areas include the development and implementation of advanced carbon capture, utilisation, and storage (CCUS) technologies, electrification of processes using renewable energy sources, and the advancement of green chemistry technologies.
 These green chemistry technologies encompass the use of alternative, non-fossil-based feedstocks, the development of energy-efficient catalytic processes, the implementation of bio-based production methods, and the utilisation of safer, environmentally benign solvents and reagents.
 Additionally, enhancing energy efficiency through the adoption of state-of-the-art process intensification and more efficient operations are critical.
-Proposed solutions include but are not limited to:
+Proposed solutions include but are not limited to

 • Carbon neutrality through reduction of GHG emissions, carbon capture, storage and utilisation, and emissions monitoring